 Do An Overland Safari

-I suppose this is the most obvious of all the things to do in Namibia.
 Doing an overland Namibia safari is a great way to get to know the country, to see its amazing landscape, to meet other like minded travelers and to live plenty of adventures.
-I did one with Wild Dog Safaris and it was a fantastic experience that I wholeheartedly recommend.
+I did one with and it was a fantastic experience that I wholeheartedly recommend.
 I actually went camping in Namibia (read more about my experience camping in Namibia here).

 Take A Cheeky Photo At The Tropic of Capricorn

 Ok, this really isn’t a must at all.
 But while there, why not?
-One of the silliest yet most fun things to do in Namibia is taking a cheeky photo under the sign that marks the Tropic of the Capricorn.
+Just take a cheeky photo under the sign that marks the Tropic of the Capricorn.
 I had done this years ago during my first trip to Argentina, so I didn’t want to miss out while on my Namibia safari.

 Enjoy A Sunset Game Drive In The Kalahari

 There’s nothing quite like a good game drive.
 I did a few while in Botswana and sure enough I jumped at the chance of doing one in the Kalahari.
-In fact, a sunset game drive in the Kalahari is one of the nicest things to do in Namibia.
+In fact, a sunset game drive in the Kalahari is a must.
 My game drive started at Bagatelle Kalahari Game Ranch, and during that I could admire several species including kudus, impalas, oryxes, jackals and ostriches.
 The views of the desert at sunset were beautiful (and the fact I was enjoying a glass of wine had nothing to do with it, I promise!).

 Be Mesmerized By The Desert Sky

 The best places in the world to look at the stars are all in the desert.
 I learned this when visiting Atacama, in Chile.
-With so much of its surface covered by desert of semi-desert, with no clouds ever obstructing the view and little to no light to disturbi t, it is quite obvious that one of the top things to do in Namibia is admiring the stars.
+With so much of its surface covered by desert of semi-desert, with no clouds ever obstructing the view and little to no light to disturb it, it is a must to admire the stars.

 On my very first night of my Namibia safari, which I spent camping in the Kalahari, I was speechless as I admired the moon rise in the sky and then completely illuminating the deserta round me.
 The starts never looked so bright.